Hua Tuo - Ancestor of Surgery

 /fit-in/0x0/img/201911/hua-tuo-The-invention-of-the-five-animal-exercise-article-1574298846.jpg)

-In addition to treating disease, Hua Tuo also achieved something in terms of health preservation with Chinese medicine.
+In addition to treating disease, Hua Tuo also achieved something in terms of preservation with Chinese medicine.
 He invented a sort of Qigong movement pattern, the five-animal exercise.

 One day, Hua Tuo saw a kid having fun swinging by grabbing a latch, which inspired him the theory that the door hinge that kept spinning was not prone to wormholes.
 Hua Tuo came up with the idea that Qi-blood inhibition and stasis caused most diseases.
 So, like the latch, if a body kept moving so that the Qi-blood kept flowing smoothly, health would be nurtured, and infections would not occur quickly.